tzidar/tzidar.github.io/about.md

 ## This Site

-I thought a personal website could be interesting side project.
+I thought a personal website could be an interesting side project.
 But, I didn't have any web experience so I copied it from from my former SeatGeek boss.
 His words- "You can fork it, star it, or just plain poke around it" [on GitHub](https://github.com/clarkbk/clarkbk.github.io).
 Here are some of the things that I used:

 * [Google Domains](https://domains.google.com/about/) for domain registration
 * [CloudFlare](https://www.cloudflare.com) for fast, free DNS